gumaerc-testorg/res.10-001-spring-2016/content/pages/instructor-insights/instructor-background-coming-full-circle-back-to-science.md

 So I was good.
 I published some work through the architect in a garden design magazine.
 That led to a new life for me of photographing the built landscape in architecture and landscape design.

 And then, because of that, I published a book.
-The book led to my receipt of a [Loeb Fellowship](http://www.gsd.harvard.edu/loeb-fellowship/), a mid-career fellowship at Harvard's Graduate School of Design.
+The book led to my receipt of a {{% resource_link "277992a1-ac40-4ef6-8406-bd786ca14931" "Loeb Fellowship" %}}, a mid-career fellowship at Harvard's Graduate School of Design.
 During my fellowship, I realized I missed science.

 So I audited as many science courses as I could with very famous people.
 One of the instructors was very clearly visual.
 I didn't know him from a hole in the wall, but I invited myself to his lab.
 He agreed, even though he didn't know who I was.